jvmhonorato/My-opinion/README.md

 ## PalpiteBox
-Model tool to stimulate sales, giving 10% discount to each opinion on the product.
+Model tool to stimulate sales, giving 10% discount to each opinion on the products.

 ## Technology